Updated · Jul 01, 2022

 WiSTEM is short for women in science, technology, engineering, and math.
 It is an initiative of universities and colleges, such as Harvard, Manchester Community College, Harvey Mudd College, Loyola University Chicago, and many more.

-The program’s objectives are to familiarize women with the challenges and opportunities faced by women entrepreneurs.
-It offers mentorship by some of the top male and female business leaders and connects students of STEM to leading venture companies.
+The program’s objectives are to spread awareness about women entrepreneurs' challenges and opportunities.
+It offers mentorship by some of the top male and female business leaders and connects STEM students to leading venture companies.

-Until now we were concerned about millennials at work.
+Until now, we have been concerned about millennials at work.

-2019 was the first year when the first Gen Z women will enter the workforce.
+2019 was the first year when the first Gen Z women entered the workforce.

-More than 60% of Gen Z women started coding between the age of 16 - 21.
+More than 60% of Gen Z women started coding between the age of 16–21.
+25% already did it before age 15—a direct result of the rising number of educational opportunities.

 Gen Z are digital natives.
-This next generation of coders will change the world!
+This next generation of coders that will change the world!

-Some of the factors that stop women from pursuing careers in STEM are actually social and financial.
+Some of the factors that stop women from pursuing careers in STEM are actually social and financial, including:

 Women have always stood out when it comes to technology.